 Getting around

-By train: With China’s extensive rail network getting upgraded at breakneck speed, travelling by train is becoming, without a doubt, the best way to travel around China.
-New high-speed lines are, seemingly, always opening up to reduce the travel times between major Chinese cities.
-Sample journey times include Beijing to Shanghai (5 hours), Beijing to Guangzhou (8 hours), Beijing to Xian (4.5 to 6 hours).
+With China’s extensive rail network undergoing rapid upgrades, traveling by train is undoubtedly the best way to explore China.
+New high-speed lines are seemingly always being opened to reduce travel times between major Chinese cities.
+Sample journey times include Beijing to Shanghai (5 hours), Beijing to Guangzhou (8 hours), and Beijing to Xian (4.5 to 6 hours).

-By bus: If high-speed trains aren’t available (or budget is a concern), buses are another alternative for getting around China.
+If high-speed trains aren’t available (or budget is a concern), buses are another alternative for getting around China.
 In more remote parts of China, buses might even be the only option.
-Keep in mind that long-distance buses in China are generally quite a bit slower and less convenient than trains.
+Keep in mind that long-distance buses in China are generally slower and less convenient than trains.